 In situ analysis of crack fields

 Cracks cause the failure of structures that range from nuclear reactors to semi-conductor devices.
-They are three-dimensional and multi-scale, and propagate by mechanisms that are at the limits of materials performance.
-Structural engineers need to predict whether and how quickly a crack will propagate with confidence and without excessive conservatism.
-Materials engineers need to understand how the microstructure can be changed to improve fracture behaviour.
-As Materials scientists, we investigate the local conditions that exist at the crack tip, which allow it to propagate.
+Cracks are three-dimensional and multi-scale, and propagate in conditions are at the limits of materials performance.
+Structural engineers need to predict whether and how quickly a crack may propagate, with confidence and without excessive conservatism.
+Materials engineers aim to understand how the microstructure can be changed to design materials with improved fracture behaviour.
+As Materials scientists, we seek to investigate the local conditions that exist at the crack tip that allow it to propagate.

 Strain mapping of a crack in graphite using synchrotron X-ray diffraction